-Hirschler’s summer program runs for eight weeks beginning in mid-May each year.
-Summer clerks typically work in our Richmond office but have opportunities to work with our Fredericksburg and Tysons teams as well.
-The primary goals of the summer program are to provide clerks with opportunities to understand and engage in our daily practice and to become acquainted with our lawyers, staff and the metropolitan Richmond area.
+The primary goals of our summer program are to provide clerks with opportunities to understand and engage in our daily practice and to become acquainted with our lawyers, staff and the metropolitan Richmond area.
+Clerks typically work in our Richmond office for eight weeks beginning in mid-May, but also have opportunities to work with our Fredericksburg and Tysons teams.

 Summer clerks substantively contribute to ongoing projects for existing clients.
 Our summer clerks should expect to undertake projects across several practice areas in the firm.
 Projects are assigned to summer clerks based on their input as to practice areas of interest.
 We anticipate that summer clerks will have the opportunity to: